Development of Final Fantasy XV: Development

-Development initially followed the pattern of previous high-budget games, but the team eventually realized that such techniques had become dated.
-During the later part of development, Tabata's main concern was keeping the game on schedule instead of letting the development become delayed by experimentation with the technology.
+Development initially followed the pattern of the company's previous high-budget games, but the team realized that such techniques had become dated.
+During the later part of development, Tabata's main concern was keeping the game on schedule instead of letting the development become delayed by technology experimentation.
 Despite the protracted development, the budget was kept under strict control.
 A major issue was deciding what elements to carry over and what had to be changed or discarded, as the project was already known and fans had expectations.
 When describing his attitude to development, Tabata described the team set-up as "horizontal", using a non-hierarchical staff structure to help speed up the exchange of information and feedback between departments.
-This drastic shift was unheard of for major Japanese game developers, and was met with a mixed reaction from staff: some were elated at their new freedom, while others felt downgraded.
-Including the initial work on Versus XIII, the game's development spanned approximately ten years from conception to release: despite its origins, Tabata considers Versus XIII and XV to be two separate entities.
+This drastic shift rare among major Japanese game developers, and met with a mixed reaction from staff: some were elated at their new freedom, while others felt downgraded.
+Including the initial work on Versus XIII, the game's development spanned approximately ten years from conception to release: despite its origins, Tabata considers Versus XIII and Final Fantasy XV to be two separate entities.
 Speaking later, Tabata said that the developers were "playing it by ear", as little of the final game's content was set prior to his taking over.

 Post-release support

 Both free and paid downloadable content (DLC) was planned as early as April 2016.
 The main aim was to make players feel they had made a good purchase with the base game.
 Full production began after the main game was completed in November 2016.
-Square Enix stressed when the details were announced that the DLC was not content cut from the game itself, but original content to add new experiences for players.
+Square Enix revealed that the DLC was not content cut from the game itself, but original content to add new experiences for players.
 Reception of the first wave of story-based DLC was so strong that the team decided to create a second wave of content.
 During this period, production shifted from Business Division 2 to Luminous Productions, who worked simultaneously on the post-release content and their new IP.
-Tabata continued overseeing development as producer.
-However Tabata was growing steadily less interested in the project, and wanted to go ahead on "his own path" without inconveniencing anyone at Square Enix.
+Tabata continued overseeing development as producer, but later got steadily less interested in the project, and wanted to go ahead on "his own path" without inconveniencing anyone at Square Enix.
 After internal discussions, Tabata decided to leave Square Enix and form his own studio.
 It was also decided by Luminous Productions to focus on development of their new IP, contributing to the DLC's cancellation.
 The company parted with Tabata on good terms, but the decision was made to cancel all but one of the subsequent DLC episodes and end post-release support for the game following that episode's 2019 release.
 Announced features related to the PC port such as mod support were also cancelled.